survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 Note that in the example above, I've set up `version`-related hooks to make sure a version will contain a fresh version of a distribution build.
 I also run tests just in case.
 It's better to catch potential issues early on after all.

 T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer a more structured approach.
 It can take some pain out of the release process while automating a part of it.
-For instance, it is able to detect possible breaking changes and generate changelogs.
+For instance, it is able to detect possible breaking changes and generate change logs.

 T> [dont-break](https://www.npmjs.com/package/dont-break) allows you to run the unit tests of dependent projects against your current code to see if it breaks anything.
 Sometimes it's easy to overlook some use case that might not be a part of the public API even and break a dependency. *dont-break* helps with that particular problem.